Youdale, Joseph

 Among some recent out-door photographs, we suppose put forward by the rival artists as specimens of the proposed series of views, was a view of Sans Souci, by Mr. Youdale; and by Mr. Moss, a representation of the great landslip at the rear of Messrs Owen & Beckett's premises, both very meritorious, each in its different way.
 [11]

 In harmony with the riverbank, Mr. Youdale’s fortunes continue to decline.
 One evening his horse bolts and he is thrown, rescued by Mr. Albert Gorrick and attended by Dr. Scott.
-His injuries are not serious, ‘severe shock to the nervous system’ from which he recovers.
-[15] Later in December 1870, insolvency is declared, the cause cited as the portrait gallery and waterworks having been washed away by the floods.
-[16]
+[12] Later in December 1870, insolvency is declared, the cause cited as the portrait gallery and waterworks having been washed away by the floods.
+[13]

 Brunker and Sparke receive instructions to auction Youdale’s property and possessions, including horse, saddle and bridle, as well as 3 cameras and 4 lenses.
 [14] By March 1873, Youdale’s name appears in the Sydney Morning Herald, selling photographs of the new Oddfellow’s Hall in South Head Road.
 [15]